-All teachers in Tema International School must:
+MYP and DP teachers in Tema International School must:

-- Understand what constitutes academic honesty and an authentic piece of academic work for submission. - Understand what constitutes malpractice, particularly plagiarism and collusion. - Receive guidance on the skills of academic writing and acknowledging sources through school-endorsed training. - Know and understand the consequences/penalties that are evoked, when guilty malpractice occurs.
+- Understand what constitutes academic integrity and authentic work for submission. - Understand what constitutes malpractice, particularly plagiarism and collusion. - Receive guidance on academic writing skills and acknowledging sources through schoolendorsed training.

+• Know and understand the consequences/penalties that are invoked, when guilty malpractice occurs.